avlec/see/README.md

   - Codebase security audits.
   - Determining Python version automatically.
   - File/database caching optimizations, speed hacks.
-  - Recomendations for improvements and optimizations to the codebase.
+  - Recommendations for improvements and optimizations to the codebase.

 ## Project management

-This section provides progress reports on the project by discussing each interation of the application.
+This section provides progress reports on the project by discussing each iteration of the application.

+---

 ## Iteration 1